Post

 Technology Choices

-The first article mentioned this, and here is a detailed summary again.
+The first article mentioned this, and here’s a detailed summary again.

 Integration with Slack

-We attempted to use Slack as the packaging platform, developing our backend service and hosting it on GCP, integrating with Slack API and Asana API, and forwarding the forms sent from Slack to trigger subsequent GitHub Actions via GitHub API.
-The experience was very smooth and unified within the team’s collaboration tools, allowing for seamless usage; the downside is that the development and subsequent maintenance costs are very high, as we developed the backend service using Ktor, requiring app engineers to also handle backend tasks, Google service OAuth integration issues, and some functionalities might be complex (e.g., submission for review).
-If new team members do not transition well into this area, it becomes nearly impossible to maintain.
-Additionally, we incur a monthly cost of $15 USD for the GCP server.
+We attempted to use Slack as the packaging platform, developing our backend service and hosting it on GCP, integrating with Slack API and Asana API, and then forwarding the forms sent from Slack to GitHub API to trigger subsequent GitHub Actions.
+The experience was very smooth and unified within the team’s collaboration tools, allowing for seamless usage; the downside is that the development and subsequent maintenance costs are very high, as we developed the backend service using Ktor, requiring app engineers to also handle backend tasks, manage Google service OAuth integration issues, and some functions might be complex (e.g., submission for review).
+If new team members do not properly transition this part, it becomes nearly impossible to maintain.
+Additionally, there is a monthly cost of $15 USD for GCP server fees.

-Initially, we also tried using FaaS services to integrate with Slack API, such as Cloud Functions, but the Slack API requires the integrated service to respond to requests within 3 seconds; otherwise, it is considered a failure.
-FaaS has a cold start issue, where if the service is not called for a period, it goes into sleep mode, and subsequent calls take longer to respond (≥ 5 seconds), causing instability in the Slack packaging form and frequent Timeout Errors.
+Initially, we also tried using FaaS services to integrate with Slack API, such as Cloud Functions, but the Slack API requires the integrated service to respond within 3 seconds; otherwise, it is considered a failure.
+FaaS can have cold start issues, where if the service has not been called for a while, it goes into sleep mode, and the next call takes longer to respond (≥ 5 seconds), leading to instability in the Slack packaging form and frequent Timeout Errors.

 Integration with Internal Systems

-This is, of course, the optimal solution.
+This is certainly the optimal solution.
 If the team has web and backend personnel, directly integrating with existing systems is the best and safest approach.

-The premise of this article is: No, the app is self-sufficient.
+The premise of this article is: No, the app stands on its own.

 Google Apps Script — Web App

-Google Apps Script is our old partner; we have previously used it for many RPA projects to schedule and trigger tasks, such as “Crashlytics + Google Analytics Automatic Query for App Crash-Free Users Rate” and “Using Google Apps Script to Implement Daily Data Report RPA Automation.”
-This time, I thought of it again; GAS has a feature that allows deployment as a Web (App) to serve as a web service.
+Google Apps Script is our old friend; we have previously completed many RPA projects using it to schedule and trigger tasks, such as “Crashlytics + Google Analytics Automatic Query for App Crash-Free Users Rate” and “Using Google Apps Script to Implement Daily Data Report RPA Automation.”
+This time, I remembered it again; GAS has a feature that allows deployment as a Web (App) to serve as a web service.

 Advantages of Google Apps Script:

-• ✅ Free, under normal usage, you hardly touch the limits
+• ✅ Free, under normal usage, you hardly hit the limits

 • ✅ Functions as a Service, no need to set up and maintain servers.

-• ✅ Permission control is the same as Google Workspace, allowing settings for use only by Google accounts within the organization.
+• ✅ Permission control similar to Google Workspace, allowing access only to Google accounts within the organization.

-• ✅ Seamless integration with Google ecosystem services (e.g., Firebase, GA, etc.) and data (no need to handle OAuth).
+• ✅ Seamless integration with Google ecosystem services (e.g., Firebase, GA, etc.) and data (no need to handle OAuth yourself).

-• ✅ Programming language is JavaScript, which is easy to learn (V8 Runtime supports ES6+).
+• ✅ Programming language is JavaScript, easy to learn (V8 Runtime supports ES6+).

 • ✅ Quick to write, deploy, and use.